 NOTE: If you see an option to select “Antenna” at any point of your on-screen programming, choose the “Cable” option.

 Every television uses different terminologies, so you might need to poke around for a while until you find what you are looking for.
-Some television manufacturers (Westinghouse for example) may also require you to enter a “Channel Access Code” in order to do a channel search.
+Some television manufacturers (Westinghouse for example) may also require you to enter a “Channel Access Code” (or QAM code) in order to do a channel search.
 Refer to your manuafacturers support page to obtain the code.

 Here are some common manufacturers support pages: